-At year-end 2023, market risks amounted to 28% of the risk exposure.
-Taking into account the diversification of the investments the main components of market risks are:
+At year-end 2023, market risk is the third largest risk for the Company and accounts for 18% of the risks exposure.
+Taking into account the diversification of the investments the main risks can arise from:

 - Interest rate and Spread risks;

 - Equity and Property risks;

-- Currency risk.
+- Currency risk;

-- Concentration risk
+- Concentration risk.